The Future Places Environmental Essay and Poetry Prize

 Welcome to this new UK wide prize for environmental literature.
 The Future Places Environmental Essay and Poetry Prize is a partnership between Lancaster University Future Places Centre, Eden North, Iceland, Kendal Mountain Literature Festival and Saraband publishers.

-The winning entries will be published alongside an accompanying feature on Emergence magazine, and in the Saraband nature anthology North Country, in 2022.
+The winning entries will be published alongside an accompanying feature on Caught by the River, and in the Saraband nature anthology North Country, in 2022.

 - Essays - Jenn Ashworth Lancaster (Professor of Creative Writing, Lancaster University)